-- 1. For operating at elevated temperatures, the device must be derated based on +150°C maximum junction temperature. - 2.
-Parameters are valid over specified temperature range. - All voltage measurements are referenced to ground (GND).
-For testing, all inputs except X1/CLK swing between 0.4V and 2.4V with a transition time of ≤ 20ns.
-For X1/CLK this swing is between 0.4V and 4.4V.
-All time measurements are referenced at input voltages of 0.8V and 2.0V as appropriate. - 4.
-Typical values are at +25°C, typical supply voltages, and typical processing parameters. - 5.
-Test condition for outputs: $C_L = 150 pF$, except interrupt outputs.
-Test condition for interrupt outputs: $C_L = 50 pF$, $R_L = 2.7 k\Omega$ to V{CC} . - 6.
+- 1. For operating at elevated temperatures, the device must be derated based on +150 $^{\circ}$ C maximum junction temperature. - 2.
+Parameters are valid over specified temperature range. - 3.
+All voltage measurements are referenced to ground (GND).
+For testing, all inputs except X1/CLK swing between 0.4 V and 2.4 V with a transition time of ≤ 20 ns.
+For X1/CLK this swing is between 0.4 V and 4.4 V. All time measurements are referenced at input voltages of 0.8 V and 2.0 V as appropriate. - 4.
+Typical values are at +25 °C, typical supply voltages, and typical processing parameters. - 5.
+Test condition for outputs: $C_L = 150$ pF, except interrupt outputs.
+Test condition for interrupt outputs: $C_L = 50$ pF, $R_L = 2.7$ k Ω to V{CC} . - 6.
 Timing is illustrated and referenced to the WRN and RDN inputs.
 The device may also be operated with CEN as the 'strobing' input.
 In this case, all timing specifications apply referenced to the falling and rising edges of CEN, CEN and RDN (also CEN and WRN) are ANDed internally.
 As a consequence, the signal asserted last initiates the cycle and the signal negated first terminates the cycle. - 7.
-If CEN is used as the 'strobing' input, the parameter defines the minimum High times between one CEN and the next.
-The RDN signal must be negated for t{RWD} to guarantee that any status register changes are valid. - 8.
-Consecutive write operations to the same command register require at least three edges of the X1 clock between writes. - 9.
-This parameter is not applicable to the 28-pin device. - 10.
-Operation to 0MHz is assured by design.
-However, operation at low frequencies is not tested and has not been characterized.
+If CEN is used as the 'strobing' input, the parameter defines the minimum HIGH times between one CEN and the next.
+The RDN signal must be negated for t{RWD} to guarantee that any status register changes are valid.